 The HTA allows for temporary storage of relevant material if it is incidental to transportation and if the material is not held for longer than 7 days prior to being transferred to another establishment.
 In the event that material is held for less than 7 days before transfer to another establishment then the material does not have to be recorded on the QOL Tissue Register.
 The material however, must still be labelled appropriately to allow identification and stored under the correct conditions to maintain sample integrity.
 Local records must also be maintained to ensure traceability and record the receipt and transfer of the material.
-Any material transferred to another establishment must have a material transfer agreement (MTA) in place prior to the onward transferal.
+Any material transferred to another establishment must have an agreement (eg MTA, Service Level Agreement or clinical trial agreement) in in place which covers the transfer, prior to the onward transferal.